 It was still dark when my eyes opened, and my brain registered the blaring sound of my alarm.
 My phone screen read 3:50 am, the last of four alarms I had set two hours before to prevent the disaster that would be missing the flight to New Orleans.
 I had never missed a flight (by any fault of mine), and I was not about to miss this one.

 Groggily, I slid out of bed and into the bathroom to get ready.
 30 minutes later, we were downstairs patiently waiting for the Uber driver to find the right place.
 He couldn’t, not without my help.
-So I called to give appropriate directions, and in 5 minutes we were on our way to the airport.
+So I called to give directions, and in 5 minutes we were on our way to Tampa International.

-10 am (ish) and about 20 aerial shots later, we had made it to the city that would be our home for the weekend.
+At 10 am, and about 20 aerial shots later, we had made it to the city that would be our home for the weekend.
 Excitement warded off every trace of sleep.

 Thank you for reading!